-Objective: The participant learns how to convince the board of a Homeowners Association to commission research into the feasibility of an integral renovation aimed at low overall cost of living.
+Objective: The participant learns how to convince the board of a CA to commission research into the feasibility of an integral renovation aimed at low overall cost of living.
 The participant learns the vision and methodology of an integral approach and how to convey this to residents of an Association, including the advantages and possibilities of a future-oriented approach.
-The talks emphasise the importance of a comprehensive feasibility study that applies the integrated renovation strategy of WNR to the project at hand and compares it with other (more traditional) renovation strategies.
+Lectures and discussions emphasise the importance of a comprehensive feasibility study that applies the integrated renovation strategy of an IHRS to the project at hand and compares it with other (more traditional) renovation strategies.